haider-toha/iai-elevenlabs-hack/README.md

-**The voice in the margin of your government letter.** Marginalia turns the QR code already printed on a government letter into a thirty-second conversation that explains it — in any language — and catches the mistake.
+**The voice in the margin of your government letter.** Marginalia turns the QR code already printed on a government letter into a thirty-second conversation that explains it in any language.

 **Live demo:** [marginalia-peach.vercel.app](https://marginalia-peach.vercel.app/)